landeholt/dd2482-course-automation/README.md

 When all files have been sourced, it starts of to look for a `stage`.

 A stage must be one of the following:

- 1. final
- 2. submission
+ 1. submission
- 3. proposal
+ 2. proposal
- 4. final submission
+ 3. final submission

 If no stage is found, it throws an error telling the author that it cannot determine what to evaluate.